MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/max-aggregation-function.md

 ---
 title:  max() (aggregation function)
-description: Learn how to use the max() function to find the maximum value of the expression in the group. ms.reviewer: alexans ms.topic: reference ms.date: 11/11/2024
+description: Learn how to use the max() function to find the maximum value of the expression in the table. ms.reviewer: alexans ms.topic: reference ms.date: 11/11/2024